composablehorizons/compose-unstyled/docs/index.md

   <div class="testimonial-content">
     <div class="testimonial-text">
       "I wrote this library, so this will be biased 😁.
 I was tired of dealing with Material Compose sheets and dialogs issues, <a class="highlight" href="/bottom-sheet">so I decided</a> <a class="highlight" href="/modal-bottom-sheet">to write my own</a> <a class="highlight" href="/dialog">from scratch</a>.
-Plus, I needed high-quality, non-Material looking components for my Compose Multiplatform (desktop) apps, hence this library was born."
+I also needed components that I can style according to my app needs instead of looking Material for my desktop apps, hence this library was born."
     </div>
     <div class="testimonial-author">
       <div>Alex Styl</div>